LLoydcc/trinkgeld/README.md

 Use the application to track tips and tours while you are working.

 ## Setup
-For local usage run `npm run dev` to start the application.
+For local usage run `npm install` and `npm run dev` to start the application.

 ### Environment Variables